Stability Oracle

 Section titled “AI Intelligence Layer”Proprietary technology.
 The AI synthesis methodology, prompt architecture, and inference infrastructure are proprietary intellectual property of Untitled_ LuxPerpetua Technologies, Inc.

 The Stability Oracle includes an embedded AI intelligence layer that runs after all 32+ data sources are collected and all 7 tiers are computed.
-It synthesises the full signal set into a structured institutional briefing appended to every oracle response as an intelligence object.
+It synthesises the full signal set across all 9 layers into a structured institutional briefing appended to every oracle response as an intelligence object.

 What it produces: